India-Saudi Arabia Economic and Commercial Relations

 39.47

-Saudi Arabia was the 3rd largest LPG sourcing destination for India after Qatar & UAE accounting for 18.57% of the total LPG imports for 2023-24.
+India imported 3.34 MMT of LPG from Saudi Arabia during FY 2024-25 which was 14.99% of its total LPG imports in 2024-25.
 LPG imports in Million Metric Tonne (MMT) from Saudi Arabia in the last few years are as follows:

 LPG (in MMT)